Arduino Projects By Mike, K4ICY

 color fringing effect) of RGB sub-elements as viewed from a distinct

 orientation.
-Attach another 4 x 3 element section on top and a 2
+Attach another 4 x 3 element section on top and

 x 3 section to the side of that.
-Stack three on top of each other
+Stack three on top of each

 for the preview column jewels.